 - Bear Den and Dial Mountains (Adirondacks)Roaring Brook Trailhead, Keene Valley, NY

 RSVPs will open 2 weeks before the start date!!!

-This is a difficult out-and-back hike starting from the Cascade Mountain Trailhead.
-We will take the Cascade Mountain Trail before branching off to the Porter Mountain Trail to the summit of Porter Mountain.
-We will descend the way we came back onto the Cascade Mountain Trail and ascend to the summit of Cascade Mountain.
+This is a difficult out-and-back hike starting from the Roaring Brook parking lot.
+We will walk along the Ausable Club and Lake Roads before taking the H.G.
+Leach trail to Bear Den Mountain.
+We will continue along the trail until we reach the summit of Dial Mountain.
 Micro spikes, headlamp/flashlight, and snowshoes are required.
 Please, experienced hikers only.
 Please carpool for this hike.
-There will be an initial 4:30 AM meetup in the South Burlington Starbucks parking lot to encourage carpooling.
-Meet at the Trailhead at ~6:15 AM.
+There will be an initial 5:30 AM meetup in the South Burlington Starbucks parking lot to encourage carpooling.
+Meet at the Trailhead at ~7:00 AM.

 Group limit 10.

 Contact leader by 3/13. email@example.com or 413-884-5932

 From Cambridge junction we'll bicycle north along the recently ﬁnished section of the LVRT (Lamoille Valley Rail Trail) to it's junction with the Missisquoi Valley Rail Trail and return.
 Moderate to diﬀicult Bicycle.
 Relaxed to moderate pace.
 40 miles.
 David Hathaway, firstname.lastname@example.org, 802-899-9982.
 Meeting time subject to change.
 Meeting location will be communicated to participants before the trip.